-- 18.1.
-The recruitment and retention of social workers continues to be a key issue.
-This is a national challenge which is particularly acute in the South East region. - 18.2.
+- 16.2.
 The retention of children's social workers is a significant challenge for Hampshire as it is all local authorities and can undermine the work being undertaken to bring new staff into the service.
 In the last 12 months, turnover amongst children's social workers has stabilised from an increase in the previous 12 months, remaining at 20.6%.
-This challenge is shared by other local authorities and reflects changes in the wider recruitment market following the pandemic. - 18.3.
+This challenge is shared by other local authorities and reflects changes in the wider recruitment market following the pandemic. - 16.3.
 The Independent Review of Children's Social Care has afforded us the opportunity to employ and use alternatively qualified professionals to support children and families.
 We have introduced the role of Family Practitioners who are differently qualified case-holding professionals in our statutory teams.
 We have had some success in recruiting differently qualified professionals, as evidenced with the Intensive Workers.
-This

-- change will increase the capacity of our Qualified Social Workers across our teams. - 18.4.
+This change will increase the capacity of our Qualified Social Workers across our teams. - 16.4.
 There is a proactive recruitment strategy in place which utilises a positive partnership with Community Care, through regular national and local marketing targeted campaigns and advertisements.
-This is alongside events such as Social Work in the South, and Community Care Live. - 18.5.
+This is alongside events such as Social Work in the South, and Community Care Live. - 16.5.
 We are focussing on direct recruitment of graduates from universities to our highly regarded newly qualified social worker programme, utilising the National Step Up to Social Work Programme and over the last three years have successfully supported staff through the Social Work Apprentice programme, with the first cohort graduating in August 2022.
-When this scheme began it was fairly unique, but most local authorities now offer similar schemes, which means it is now more difficult to recruit to cohorts. - 18.6.
+When this scheme began it was fairly unique, but most local authorities now offer similar schemes, which means it is now more difficult to recruit to cohorts. - 16.6.
 Given the challenges in recruitment and retention, there is a need to be more ambitious in growing our own social workers.
 There is a range of highly skilled and experienced differently qualified workers currently employed within the department.
-We have increased our intake to the apprentice scheme from 10 to 30 per year. - 18.7.
+We have increased our intake to the apprentice scheme from 10 to 30 per year. - 16.7.
 We have increased our activity in overseas recruitment utilising an employment agency to assist in the recruitment of 25 social workers over the last year and a further 25 over the coming year.

-19. Transforming Social Care (TSC) in Hampshire
+17. Transforming Social Care (TSC) in Hampshire

-- 19.1.
-Safeguarding Reports have provided an overview of what has TSC has achieved within phases 1 and 2. - 19.2.
-TSC phase 3 has supported the delivery of a new system to improve the quality and consistency of Personal Education Plans (PEPs), and has undertaken several service reviews, including: Family Time Service, Virtual School, Virtual College, Volunteers Service and completed a project with the Family Connections Service. - 19.3.
-TSC is focusing resource on a range of workstreams, including extending the scope and range of services delivered through the Family Help model, continuing the development of the Specialist Intensive Worker Hubs, and to ensure we are providing efficient and effective support to meet the needs of Children with Disabilities. - 19.4.
+- 17.1.
+Safeguarding Reports have provided an overview of what has TSC has achieved within phases 1 and 2. - 17.2.
+TSC phase 3 has supported the delivery of a new system to improve the quality and consistency of Personal Education Plans (PEPs), and has

+- undertaken several service reviews, including: Family Time Service, Virtual School, Virtual College, Volunteers Service and completed a project with the Family Connections Service. - 17.3.
+TSC is focusing resource on a range of workstreams, including extending the scope and range of services delivered through the Family Help model, continuing the development of the Specialist Intensive Worker Hubs, and to ensure we are providing efficient and effective support to meet the needs of Children with Disabilities. - 17.4.
 Responding to the recommendations outlined in the Care Review, TSC is leading on the development of the new Family Help model.
 Family Help will bring together a range of services, delivered within the community, to families across both targeted early help and children in need.
 The new model is set to launch in January 2024.
 Further detail on this transformation project can be seen below: